mahmoud-illourmane/C-programming/README.md

    - Implementation of a basic graph in C.

 3. **Breadth-First Traversal of a Graph**:
-   - Implementation of a Breadth-First Traversal of a Graph in C.
+   - Implementation of a Breadth-First Traversal of a Graph in C using a queue.

 4. **Depth-First Traversal of a Graph**:
-   - Implementation of a Depth-First Traversal of a Graph in C.
+   - Implementation of a Depth-First Traversal of a Graph in C using a stack.